 The second step is to add an excess of sodium periodate solution to oxidize the glycerol.
 After a minimum of 30 minutes reaction time, ethylene glycol is added (not to be confused with the glycerol).
 This reacts with any remaining periodate, forming formaldehyde, which has no effect on the pH.
 The final step is to dilute the solution, insert a pH probe, or Phenol Red indicator solution, and begin titrating with 0.1M Sodium Hydroxide (NaOH).
 For accuracy, I used a pH probe but did a few practice samples with an indicator.
 For each millilitre of NaOH used, to titrate back to a pH of 8.1, that will correspond to roughly 10mg of glycerol.

 The results were a mixed bag.
 The EtOH sample used 0.1ml, or effectively no glycerol, as expected.
 The Grey Goose sample used 0.2ml, meaning no glycerol.
 This result was consistent for all three Grey Goose and EtOH samples.
 The vast majority of samples did not have appreciable levels of glycerol.

 More than one sample demonstrated “weird” behaviour so I didn’t run the test on them yet.
-In these cases I’d like to run multiple samples to rule out contamination or other factors.
+In these cases, I’d like to run multiple samples to rule out contamination or other factors.
+(Note: The issue was later identified as sorbitol, another sugar-alcohol that would have similar effects to glycerol in smoothing out harshness.)
 Considering this was a preliminary test, and personally financed, running everything in triplicate would require about 5L (over 1 gallon) of vodka.
 Even though I’m not a big fan of vodka, I’d rather drink it than toss it down the sink.